incoder1/IO/README.md

 Constant string class and string poll support.
 Io::const_string a constant string which work like a intrusive smart pointer, e.g. not copy background character array each time you put const std::string& reference into function parameter, or assign a values to std::string.
-Background data array is considered to be always in UFT-8 UNICODE, and there are utility functions to trunscode for char16_t, char32_t or wchar_t std::basic_string. io::string_pool and io::cached_string is a pool to reduce memory usage for binary equal strings + support for better string hash function.
+Background data array is considered to be always in UFT-8 UNICODE, and there are utility functions to transcode for char16_t, char32_t or wchar_t std::basic_string. io::string_pool and io::cached_string is a pool to reduce memory usage for binary equal strings + support for better string hash function.
 For example GNU lib std++ uses MurMur2 hash function, which is legacy now days.
 IO provides MurMur3 hash function